quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 ### dynamic_table_updated
 Importance: Extra

-This event is emitted when one or more entries are added or evicted from QPACK's dynamic table.
+This event is emitted when one or more entries are inserted or evicted from QPACK's dynamic table.

 Data:

 ~~~
 {
-    update_type:"added"|"evicted",
+    owner:"local" | "remote", // local = the encoder's dynamic table. remote = the decoder's dynamic table

+    update_type:"inserted"|"evicted",

     entries:Array<DynamicTableEntry>
 }